-SA (N-acetylneuraminic acid) with a >98% purity is purchased from CarboSynth (Compton, UK), and dissolved in PBS buffer and used at a 10 μ M concentration during the experiment.
+Sialic acid (N-Acetylneuraminic acid) with a >98% purity is purchased from CarboSynth (Compton, UK), and dissolved in PBS buffer and used at a 10 $\mu$ M concentration during the experiment.

-The lipid vesicles are prepared according to the protocol described in ref 41.
-The 1,2-dipalmitoyl-sn-glycero-3-phosphocholine (DPPC) and gangliosides GM1 and GM3 (extracted from ovine brains) lipids are purchased from Avanti Polar Lipids, Inc. (AL, USA), dissolved in chloroform and 50/50 vol % chloroform/methanol, respectively, dried under a N2 stream, and kept under light vacuum overnight.
-The next day, the lipids are resuspended in a PBS buffered H2O (milli-Q) solution, both as pure DPPC and at a GM1:DPPC and GM3:DPPC molar ratio of 1:9, with a total concentration of 1.3 mM.
-The solutions are then placed in a 60 °C water bath for 1 h and subsequently extruded 21 times through a 30 nm polycarbonate membrane with a mini-extruder system (both from Avanti Polar Lipids, Inc.) placed on a 60 °C heating block, which resulted in the formation of vesicles with a ~50 nm diameter, as ascertained by dynamic light scattering (DLS), with a PDI of \sim 0.15.
-The vesicles are then diluted to a 50-200 μ M lipid (monomer)concentration for the FIDA experiments.
-In the concentration range $50-200 \mu M$ (corresponding to roughly 35-140 μ g/mL), the volume fraction of lipids remains well below 0.1%, and we expect no major changes in solution viscosity over this range.
+The lipid vesicles are prepared according to the protocol described in ref.
+42. The 1,2dipalmitoyl-sn-glycero-3-phosphocholine (DPPC) and gangliosides GM1 and GM3 (extracted from ovine brains) lipids are purchased from Avanti Polar Lipids, Inc. (AL, USA), dissolved in chloroform and 50/50 vol% chloroform/methanol, respectively, dried under an N2 stream, and kept under light vacuum overnight.
+The next day the lipids were re-suspended in a PBS buffered H2O (milli-Q) solution, both as pure DPPC and at a GM1/GM3:DPPC molar ratio of 1:9, with a total concentrations of 1.3 mM.
+The solutions are then placed in a 60 °C water bath for 1 hour, and subsequently extruded 21 times through a 30 nm polycarbonate membrane with a mini-extruder system (both from Avanti Polar Lipids, Inc.) placed on a 60 °C heating block, which resulted in the formation of vesicles with a ~50 nm diameter, as ascertained by dynamic light scattering (DLS), with a PDI of ~0.15.
+The vesicles are then diluted to a 50-200 $\mu$ M lipid concentration for the FIDA experiments.
+In the concentration range 50-200 $\mu$ M (corresponding to roughly 35-140 $\mu$ g/ml), the volume fraction of lipids remains well below 0.1% and we expect no major changes in solution viscosity over this range.